apparebit/js-junction/README.md

 The one exemption from the code coverage requirement is [@grr/apparebit-com](https://github.com/apparebit/js-junction/tree/master/packages/apparebit-com).
-It contains content, styles, and behaviors for the eponymous website, some of which require different forms of testing including spell and grammar checking.
-More fundamentally, its utility as an installable package is by definition limited and, consequently, @grr/apparebit-com is not published to the npm registry.
+It contains content, styles, and behaviors for the eponymous website.
+As such, it would be better served by altogether different tests including spell and grammar checking.
+More fundamentally, its utility as an installable package is by definition limited and, consequently, __@grr/apparebit-com__ is not published to the npm registry.

 ## Modules End With .js